-Coronavirus border curbs disrupt EU food supplies, says industry
+Coronavirus border curbs disrupt EU food supplies: industry

-BRUSSELS (Reuters) - Restrictions imposed by some European Union countries at their borders with other members of the bloc in response to the coronavirus outbreak are disrupting food supplies, representatives of the industry and farmers said on Thursday.
+BRUSSELS (Reuters) - Restrictions imposed by some European Union countries at their borders with other member states in response to the coronavirus outbreak are disrupting food supplies, representatives of the industry and farmers said on Thursday.

 More than a dozen EU countries have tightened or even shut borders that are usually open and uncontrolled, in response to the spreading epidemic.

-Because of these measures, “delays and disruption at country borders have been observed for the delivery of certain agricultural and manufactured products, as well as packaging materials,” a joint statement, signed by trade associations representing EU farmers, food traders and the European food and drink industry, said.
+Because of these measures, “delays and disruption at country borders have been observed for the delivery of certain agricultural and manufactured products, as well as packaging materials,” said a statement signed by trade associations representing EU farmers, food traders and the European food and drink industry.

-They also warned of potential labor shortages in the food industry as the sector relies on workers moving across the bloc.
+They also warned of potential labour shortages in the food industry as the sector relies on workers moving across the bloc.

-To try to avoid shortages of essential goods, food and medicines, EU leaders on Tuesday backed a proposal from the European Commission, the EU executive, to establish fast-track lanes at their countries’ frontiers, but they did not agree to keep internal borders open.
+To try to avoid shortages of essential goods, food and medicines, EU leaders endorsed a proposal from the European Commission, the EU executive, on Tuesday to establish fast-track lanes at their countries’ frontiers, but they did not agree to keep internal borders open.

 The industry said that was not enough.